philtsip/remove-twitter-views-extension/README.md

 To install it:

-1. Clone the repo.
-Or grab the .zip file from this release page and unzip it.
+1. Clone this project to your computer.
+Or download it as .zip file from this page (click on the green "Code" button), and unzip it.

 Then follow these steps: